NLnetLabs/rpki-doc/source/routinator/manual-page.rst

 .. subcmd:: server

-       This command causes Routinator to act as a server for the RPKI-to- Router (RTR) and HTTP protocols.
+       This command causes Routinator to act as a server for the RPKI-to-Router (RTR) and HTTP protocols.
 In this mode, Routinator will read all the TALs (See `Trust Anchor Locators`_ below) and will stay attached to the terminal unless the :option:`-d` option is given.

        The server will periodically update the local repository, every ten